 There are over 100,000 students enrolled in Calgary’s 221 English language public schools operated by the Calgary Board of Education.
 There are an additional 43,000+ students enrolled in the 95 separate English language schools regulated by the Calgary Catholic School District.
 The

-smaller Francophone community has its own French language school boards, both public and Catholic.
+smaller Francophone community has its own French-language school boards, both public and Catholic.
 For students looking for a unique experience, Calgary has some awesome options such as the country’s first high school geared towards Olympic-caliber athletes, known as the National Sport School.
 There are also lots of private schools in the area including Rundle Academy, Calgary French and International School, Calgary Islamic School, Edge School and many more.
 In line with the city’s vibrant arts and culture community, Calgary is home to the Alberta College of Art and Design.
-This school is one of many publicly funded post-secondary institutions, such as Bow Valley College, Mount Royal University, SAIT Polytechnic and Athabassca University.
-The University of Calgary has over 28,000 students, and grants the highest number of degrees in Calgary.
+This school is one of many publically funded post-secondary institutions, such as Bow Valley College, Mount Royal University, SAIT Polytechnic and Athabasca University.
+The University of Calgary has over 28,000 students and grants the highest number of degrees in Calgary.

 Calgary Crime Rates

 Overall, the level of crime in Calgary is considered low.
 Based on Numbeo’s crime scale with 120 considered the most dangerous and 0 is no crime at all, Calgary scores a 31.25.